Rounak-Paul/QuasarDocs/docs/Quasar/src/Core/Log.md

 !!! abstract
     Quasar::Log is the logging pipeline for Quasar Engine and Any application using this Engine.
-    Logging as been enabled via some `defines` to easily be able to put logs to this pipeline.
+    Logging has been enabled via some `defines` to easily be able to put logs to this pipeline.
+    This generates a Log file in the root directory of the runtime.
+This log is also displayed in the Editor's UI

 ## Defines